mihaifm/HIBPOfflineCheck/readme.md

 - the status (Pwned or Secure) is saved in the KeePass database and will be retrieved when reopening the app, and cleared if the password entry changes
 - each password is individually checked only on user request

-### Prerequisites
+## Prerequisites

 - Download the [pwned-passwords-ordered-2.0.txt](https://downloads.pwnedpasswords.com/passwords/pwned-passwords-2.0.txt.7z.torrent) file from
 haveibeenpwned.com [password list](https://haveibeenpwned.com/Passwords).
 Use the torrent if possible, as suggested by the author.
 It's important that you get the __ordered by hash__ version of the file.
-- Unzip the passwords file
+- Extract the file from the 7zip archive
-- Place the `pwned-passwords-ordered-2.0.txt` in the same location as KeePass.exe
+- Place the `pwned-passwords-ordered-2.0.txt` in the same location as `KeePass.exe`

-### Installation
+## Installation

 #### Secure: